School Liaison and Family Support Service

 School Liaison Service

 The School Liaison Service has been developed to support schools and families with some of the challenges our children can face at school including unstructured times, overwhelming group environments, sensory difficulties and transitions.
-The support offered can vary depending on the particular needs of the young person and throughout 2014/15 our School Liaison Co-ordinator supported 31 different schools in the local area.
+The support offered can vary depending on the particular needs of the young person and since 2014 we have worked with 38 schools in the area.

 Some work which has been delivered includes:

 Specific projects at lunchtimes to support individual children